Dichill/MIR4-MULTICLIENT/README.md

 - SAE can easily deobfuscate the file but there are some methods that are somewhat scrambled which forced me to backtrack them and convert them to somewhat readable code.

 ## Important
 - If this works, there is a limit of how many tabs of MIR4 can be opened.
 This cannot be bypassed unless you meddle with the Game itself.
-What this Application does is replicating what the Launcher does but removes the restriction of having 3 or more instances.
+What this Application does is replicating what the Launcher does but removes the restriction of not having 3 or more instances.

 ## What I Found
 - Embed Bytes (Somewhat an Embedded SDK of MIR4 that has certain parameters needed to Launch a game)